-OSPAR attended an event hosted by the Food & Agriculture Organization of the United Nations in Athens from 7-9 May 2019.
+OSPAR attended an event hosted by the Food & Agriculture Organization of the United Nations in Rome from 7-9 May 2019.
 The event was organised by the partners of the Common Oceans ABNJ Deep Seas Project, to showcase existing knowledge, practices, and innovative research for sustainable deep-sea fisheries management and biodiversity conservation in the areas beyond national jurisdiction (ABNJ).

 Susana Salvador, OSPAR Executive Secretary, gave a presentation entitled 'OSPAR (Climate change and ecosystems, ecological and biological impacts)'.

 Climate change and ocean acidification